primer/octicons/CONTRIBUTING.md

 When a pull request is approved merge it into the `main` branch.
 The changeset action will then create a Release pull request that includes this new pull request.

-Once maintainers have agreed and are satisifed with the release.
+Once maintainers have agreed and are satisfied with the release.
 Merge the Release pull request.
 Changesets will then publish a new GitHub release to the repository with the changelog and new version number.
 A second action will be triggered by this release and publish the new versions to npm and rubygems.

 🎉 Congratulations!
 The new release has been published.